If you are an entrepreneur, opening a business account should be at the top of your to-do list. Why?

 Best for low fees

-This bank offers a variety of checking accounts with minimal charges that are ideal for start-ups and small businesses.
-The bank also offers low-interest loans with flexible terms and a repayment period of up to 7 years.
+Citizens Bank offers a variety of checking accounts with minimal charges that are ideal for start-ups and small businesses.
+The bank also offers low-interest loans with flexible terms and a repayment period of up to seven years.

 - Attractive loan packages.